Candidates for three-quasiparticle $K$-isomers in odd-even Md-Rg nuclei: THE METHOD

 The pairing is accounted for by using three procedures: 1) the blocking method in which, after removing selected singly occupied states from the set of doubly occupied orbitals, the BCS energy is calculated on the remaining ones at each step of the procedure of minimization over deformations, 2) a more straightforward quasi-particle method in which the BCS q.p. energies for blocked nucleons are added to the energy of the even-even core, and the sum is subjected to the minimization over deformation procedure, and 3) the particle-number-projection method (PNP) in which the energy of the particle-number-projected BCS configuration is minimized over deformations.
 A short description of the latter procedure is provided in the Appendix.
 The reason for including various pairing calculations is a deficiency of the BCS method with blocking, used in our mass model for ground state (g.s.) properties of odd-$A$ and odd-odd nuclei when applied to many-q.p. excitations.
 Usually, the blocking method underestimates excitation energies and pair correlations in many-q.p. states if one uses the pairing strength adjusted to the ground states.

 In 2), the microscopic part of the energy for a 1$\pi$2$\nu$ configuration was taken as the sum of BCS quasi-particle energies of singly occupied levels:

 and the core energy term consisting of the shell- and pairing corrections calculated without blocking.
 For protons, the core term, as well as the pairing gap $\Delta_{\pi}$ and the Fermi energy $\lambda_{\pi}$, are calculated for the odd number of particles, but with the double occupation of all levels.
 This prescription was used before in \cite{ParSob}.
 It gives results similar to those obtained when calculating the shell and pairing correction for the even system with one particle less.
 For 3$\pi$ 3-q.p. excitations, the microscopic energy was the sum of three proton-quasiparticle energies and the shell and pairing corrections calculated without blocking; as for the 1$\pi$2$\nu$ excitations, the odd particle number and double occupation of levels were used in the BCS procedure for protons.
+In the quasiparicle method we use the same pairing strengths as in our mass model.
 One can mention that the quasiparticle method underestimates 3-q.p. excitation energies at particle numbers for which BCS energy gap vanishes or is very small.
-Admittedly, it is cruder for 3$\pi$ than for 1$\pi$2$\nu$ configurations due to the larger number of quasiparticles.
+Admittedly, it is cruder for 3$\pi$ than for 1$\pi$2$\nu$ configurations due to the larger number of blocked quasiprotons.

-When using method 3) we face the necessity of adjusting the pairing strengths for neutrons and protons to the new PNP procedure.
-In the present work we have fixed them so as to obtain the energy of the 2-q.p. excitations involving two nearly degenerate s.p. levels: the last occupied and the first empty one, close to $2\Delta({\rm BCS})$ of our standard model.
-The used pairing strengths, increased by 10\% relative to those of our model, give smaller masses (i.e., increase binding) by ~3.5 - 4.5 MeV for studied nuclei.
+When using the method 3) we face the necessity of adjusting the pairing strengths for neutrons and protons to the new PNP procedure.
+Within the BCS method, such adjustment can be performed using experimental masses or moments of inertia, like, for example, in \cite{Minkov2022}.
+However, with PNP this becomes quite cumbersome.
+Therefore, we fixed the new strengths $G_n(N,Z)$ for neutrons by so fixing the ratio $G_n(N,Z)/G_n^{mod}(N,Z)$, with $G_n^{mod}(N,Z)$ the strength from our MM model, as to obtain the energy of the 2-q.p. excitations involving two nearly degenerate s.p. levels: the last occupied and the first empty one, close to $2\Delta_n({\rm BCS})$ of this model.
+This corresponds to an increse in pairing strengths by $\sim$10\%.
+We decided to scale proton pairing strengths by the same factor 1.1 to preserve the original $G_p/G_n$ ratio of the MM model.
+Such stronger pairing produces smaller nuclear masses (i.e., increases binding) by ~3.5 - 4.5 MeV for studied nuclei.
 One could try to compensate for this change by subtracting an increased average pairing energy term, but we did not attempt any modification of our mass model.
-The sole aim of using PNP was to obtain more realistic estimate for energies of many-q.p. excitations.
+The sole aim of using PNP was to obtain a more realistic estimate for energies of 3q.p. excitations.